Josscii/WYPhotoPicker/README.md

+# WYPhotoPicker v0.4

+1. Token my a lot of time to try to animate from viewmode to selection mode (about two days).
+Thanks [this project](https://github.com/lincf0912/ImagePickerSheetViewController) help me find how to do it.
+2. Now the requested images are keeping it's ratio, but the image size still need to tweek.
+3. Codes is a mess, try to rethink how to manage to code.

 # WYPhotoPicker v0.3

-Fixed bugs and apis.
+Fixed bugs and APIs.

-TODO: we have animated the transition to view mode.
+TODO: we have to animate the transition to selection mode.

 # WYPhotoPicker v0.2